teacherguy2020/now-playing/alexa/README.md

 ## Prerequisites

 1. Amazon Developer account
-2. Alexa custom skill (create in Alexa Developer Console)
+2. Alexa custom skill (create in Alexa Developer Console).
+Skill does NOT need to be published in order to work.
 3. Public HTTPS endpoint for this API
 4. Valid `TRACK_KEY` shared between Alexa runtime and API